 Recipe: Braised Collard Greens

-Braising is a cooking method defined as a combination of both wet and dry heats, usually starting with a pan sear or browning, followed by a slow simmer in cooking liquid to tenderize and infuse flavors.
-For these collards greens, we’re flipping the script slightly.
-In this recipe, we tenderize the greens in water before cooking them down with flavoring elements, creating an easier yet equally-savory result.
+Braising is a cooking method that combines both wet and dry heat: it usually starts with a pan sear or browning, followed by a slow simmer in a cooking liquid to tenderize and infuse flavor.
+For these collard greens, we’re flipping the script slightly.
+In this recipe, we tenderize the greens in water before cooking them down with seasonings, creating an easier yet equally savory result.

-If you’re looking to level up the flavor or customize your greens a bit, check out the tips section for a few ways to deepen the flavor.
+If you’re looking to level up the flavor or customize your greens, check out the tips section for a few ways to deepen it.

 Got extra greens?
 Feel free to double the recipe and freeze some.
 The cooked greens hold up well and can easily be reheated for a ready-made vegetable side dish to round out a future meal.